CSUMB-CST495-GROUP10/SportLights/README.md

 The following **required** functionality is completed:
 - [ ] User sees app icon in home screen and styled launch screen.
-- [ ] User can login.
+- [ ] User can use a search bar to choose a team
-- [ ] User can Logout.
+- [ ] User can pick a sport from the list
-- [ ] User can enter the name of the team they wish to see highlights from.
+- [ ] User sees a list of teams to pick from
-- [ ] User can save their favorite teams.
-- [ ] User can view their top favorite team highlights when application opens.
 - [ ] User can pull to refresh.
-- [ ] Using AutoLayout, the highlights cell should adjust it's layout for iPhone 7, Plus and SE device sizes as well as accommodate device rotation.
+- [ ] Using AutoLayout, the sports cell should adjust it's layout for iPhone 8, Plus and SE device sizes as well as accommodate device rotation.

 The following **stretch** features are implemented:

-- [ ] User can use a search bar to choose a team
 - [ ] User can sign in
 - [ ] User can Logout.
 - [ ] User can save highlights videos to their playlist
+- [ ] User can save their favorite teams.
+- [ ] User can view their top favorite team highlights when application opens.

 The following **additional** features are implemented: